algolia/tech-writing-guidelines/source/1-general/general-guidelines.html.md

 ### Pages

 "Every page is page one", Author: Mark Baker

+Page design an include columns - 2-columns on the same page

 - Should be self-contained
 - Should be focused on one purpose - to treat a full subject, to teach someone how to do something, explain a concept